-18. The bellhousing is now installed as we are getting close to installing the Silver Sport T-56 TREMEC six-speed transmission for the last time.
+18. The bellhousing is now installed as we are getting close to installing the Silver Sport TREMEC Magnum six-speed transmission for the last time.

 19. After slipping the rear yoke in the transmission it is filled with fluid and using the shifter it is checked for smooth operation.
 Note the hydraulic throwout bearing is mounted on the input shaft.

 20. The transmission is lifted into position and aligned through the clutch disc and into the pilot bearing in the flywheel.
 Work carefully to align everything and never use the transmission mounting bolts to “pull” the transmission in, it should slide in and mate with the bellhousing without using the bolts.

 21. With the transmission bolted to the engine the new crossmember center section is bolted in place for the last time.
 Note the new crossmember addresses both the parking brake and the speedometer cable brackets.
 This is a very well thought out kit.